Brian Farkas ’10

 His legal scholarship has appeared in numerous publications, including the Harvard Negotiation Law Review, NYU Journal of Law & Business, Lewis & Clark Law Review, Dispute Resolution Journal, and the Northeastern Law Journal.

 Brian is a member of the New York City Bar Association, where he serves on the Board of Directors.
-For the City Bar, he chairs the New Lawyer Institute, which plans career development programming and mentoring to law students and recent graduates.
+For the City Bar, he co-chairs the New Lawyer Institute, which plans career development programming and mentoring to law students and recent graduates.

 At Vassar, Brian served as Editor-in-Chief of The Miscellany News, and wrote a book about the newspaper’s history entitled “Covering the Campus: A History of The Miscellany News at Vassar College.”
 He also served as Vice President of the student government and Co-Chair of the Senior Class Gift.